db47h/grog/README.md

 ### Tweaks

 - Use glScissor after calling glViewport for views.
 Is there a clean way to glClear?
+- Also remove gl.Viewport calls and add the translate transforms in the view proj. matrix.
 - Reduce allocs/GC usage.
-For example, using the color.Color interface in batch.Draw is a big source allocs.
+For example, using the color.Color interface in batch.Draw is a big source of allocs.
 - faster glyph cache map
 - add hints/tips to text package: like "for readable text, don't draw fonts at non-integer x/y coordinates"
-- The built-in features should require OpenGL 2.1 only (by making mipmap generation optional).
-Is it worth it?

 [ebiten]: https://ebiten.org
 [gogl]: https://github.com/db47h/gogl